Franz-Josef Beerenbrock: Eastern Front

 On 30 July 1942, during the Battle of Rzhev, the Soviet Kalinin Front launched an attack against the 9th Army on the northern flank of the Rzhev salient.
 The Soviet 29th and 30th Army breached the German front between the German 87th and 256th Division.
 The next day, III. and IV.
 Gruppe of JG 51 were sent to intercept strong forces of Ilyushin Il-2 ground-attack aircraft attacking German ground forces.
 That day, Beerenbrock claimed his 93rd aerial victory over an Il-2 shot down 16 km northwest of Rzhev.
 On 1 August 1942, he became an "ace-in-a-day" claiming nine aerial victories on three combat missions, including his 100th overall.
 He was the 15th Luftwaffe pilot to achieve the century mark.
 At that point, he was the most successful fighter pilot of JG 51 and the first pilot of JG 51 to surpass Werner Mölders.
 He was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 3 August 1942.
 Beerenbrock and together with Hauptmann Anton Hackl were presented the Oak Leaves by Adolf Hitler at the Führerhauptquartier at Rastenburg.

-In October 1942, Beerenbrock was appointed Staffelkapitän (squadron leader) of 10.
+In October 1942, Beerenbrock was appointed Staffelkapitän of 10.
 Staffel (3rd squadron) of JG 51.
-On 9 November, his Messerschmitt Bf 109 F-2 (Werknummer 6779—factory number) suffered engine failure after being hit in the radiator approximately 20 km north of Velizh resulting in a forced landing behind enemy lines.
+On 9 November, his Bf 109 F-2 (Werknummer 6779—factory number) suffered engine failure after being hit in the radiator approximately 20 km north of Velizh resulting in a forced landing behind enemy lines.
 In consequence, he was taken prisoner of war.
 While imprisoned, he became a founding member of the Bund Deutscher Offiziere (League of German Officers) which later merged with the National Committee for a Free Germany.